SHMMOD/flex-project/proposal.md

 **Day 2:** Complete the notes page, compelete with auto-saving, custom styling,
 * Quill
+* Backend projects structure

-**Day 3:** Create the 'projects' structure, allowing users to save notes under named projects.
+**Day 3:** Create the 'projects' index page, allowing users to save notes under named projects.
 Also allows for navigation via swiping.
+* Connecting back-end and front-end

 **Day 4:** Integrate the ability to record and save audio snippets
 * AWS